8ft & 10ft Displays for Trade Shows

 - There is also one accordion frame pop up display available that is uniquely designed for displaying products.
 This popup frame is heavier construction than normal, and the insides of the frame are designed to hold shelves, with a pre-dyed fabric panel placed behind the popup frame, and one or two logo graphic skins in front.
 If you have a lot of product to display, but still want a display that is fast and easy to setup, check out the FGS style popup displays with shelves

 Once you have selected a great looking 10x10 trade show display, plan a few ways to re-configure it, for larger booths and different markets.
 Consider your plans for customers visiting your booth - are you going to create a flow path for them?
 Or discrete stations to demo products?

 Once you have a plan for your demo’s and discussions, consider if you need any support tools for these sessions, or if you’d like to add something to change the look of your booth.
 A simple way to make a standard 10x10 trade show booth look unique is by integrating accessories such as counters and monitor kiosks, retractable banner stand walls and cell phone charging tables.

-Simple and affordable full color fabric counters like the Waveline, Embrace, and Next counters quickly change the look of your 10x10 booth.
+Simple and affordable full color fabric counters like the Waveline and Embrace counters quickly change the look of your 10x10 booth.
 There are also portable tables and custom printed round tables, both with vibrant graphics on the table tops.
 Maybe you’re promoting foods or offering samples or snacks at your event?
 Try a portable pop up serving bar.